Ivanhoe (Vic.)

 The level of cultural diversity witnessed in Ivanhoe was found to be above average when compared nationally for a number of language and cultural background related metrics

-Ivanhoe's population showed high cultural diversity, with 27.9% born overseas and 24.1% speaking a language other than English at home.
-Christianity was the predominant religion in Ivanhoe, accounting for 45.0%.
-However, Judaism was overrepresented compared to Greater Melbourne, making up 0.3% versus 1.0%.
+Ivanhoe's population was found to be more culturally diverse than most local markets, with 27.9% born overseas and 24.1% speaking a language other than English at home.
+Christianity was the predominant religion in Ivanhoe, making up 45.0% of its population.
+However, Judaism was overrepresented compared to Greater Melbourne, comprising 0.3% versus 1.0%.

 Frequently Asked Questions - Diversity